 The research institute and the scientific researcher will be expected to comply with a number of conditions.

 In order to be able to make use of the procedure for scientific researchers in the sense of Directive 2005/71/EC, the research institute needs to complete and return the registration form requesting the admission of scientific researchers.
-This can be found on the IND website.
-If the requirements are met, the IND will supply the research institute the forms needed for applying for residence permits and visa for researchers and their families.
+If the requirements are met, the IND will supply the research institute with the forms needed for applying for residence permits and visa for researchers and their families.